hoho/conkitty-route/README.md

 ### Frame summary

 Frame is the key element of the routing tree.
-The routing tree consists of frames (unlimitedly nested).
+The routing tree consists of Frames (unlimitedly nested).
 Frame is a pair of URI pattern and a settings object.

 For example: